michaelaa9578/sep11-freedom-project/tool/learning-log.md

 ##### Links you used today (websites, videos, etc)

-* I used (Babylon's playground feature)[https://playground.babylonjs.com/] to get a brief idea of a model of Babylon.
+* I used (Babylon's playground feature)[https://playground.babylonjs.com/][Babylon's playground feature] to get a brief idea of a model of Babylon.

 ##### Things you tried, progress you made, etc